Written by Katie Shpak, University Writer

 Post Alumnus Kadeem Short secured his desired internship opportunity while taking College to Career 301 – Professional Success Seminar during his senior year.
 Before completing his degree, he interned at American Red Cross in New York City, where he was involved in service delivery and was acclimated to the day-to-day work of the non-profit organization.
 In the summer of 2019, Short graduated with his bachelor’s degree in emergency management and homeland security (EMHS).

 Before enrolling in Post, Short spent eight years of service as a Navy Nurse Corps.
 He was indecisive about his initial career path, thinking he may be interested in nursing or pharmaceuticals.
 After some contemplation and researching degree options, Short developed this desire to one day work for FEMA (Federal Emergency Management Agency), declaring his EMHS major.
-He was a hybrid student, taking courses online and on main campus.
+He was a hybrid student, taking courses online and on campus.

 “The CTC class was instrumental in securing an internship with Red Cross,” said Short.
 “I really learned how to advance skills in writing different types of resumes, growing connections, communication skills and the importance of social media presence.”